mwindholtz/ddd_ex_tickets/docs/introduction.md

 Words defined in the Ubiqutious Language should be directly represented in the structs and functions of our Elixir code.
 That is why we cann it *"Ubiqutious"*.
 The names of these things are in the Domain and in the code.
 And yes, this takes some skill development to do well.
 The tactical patterns are helpful for this.

 ### Tactical Patterns
 The Tactical Patterns are where the Model meets the Code.
 Tactical patterns are how we can make the Ubiqutious Language show up in our code modeuls and functions.
+It's important to understand that no one Model is "Right".
+A Model is made to be useful.
+And we should explore multiple Models before jumping into the coding.
+Also the Model *will change*  as you learn more about the problem.
+The tactical patterns should help make those changes easier.

 #### Value Object
 ValueObject is immutable data, the value of which is only set during construction.
 An example is a DateTime.
 This is more helpful in an Object Oriented language, since in Elixir all data structures are immutable.